Limited support for East Lindsey

-We're not currently able to provide detailed weekly summaries for East Lindsey Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for East Lindsey Council.
+Running the service is expensive, and we need to cover our costs.

 Annual Council, Council - Monday, 13th May, 2024 7.00 pm